StatCan/aaw/README.md

 Statistics Canada has experience operating Kubernetes and data analytics/science pipelines on top of it.
 Since Kubernetes is a general computation orchestrator, we can run supporting services, applications, and more following a common deployment and management methodology.
 Additionally with the integration with Kubernetes Role-Based Access Control (RBAC) and the Open Policy Agent, we can have fine-grained control over the configuration of data analytics pipelines.

+> Note: We had to remove all references to the hostname at the moment but hope in the future can make available.

 ## Key Highlights

 When you want to work with cloud native services in `Azure`, `AWS`, `GCP`, etc. you start to think about how you can nicely manage these services without having to have a whole second paradigm in your flows and actually deliver and bring disparate systems up.